-One last thing: both VCP 212 and 12 allow for up to 3 SAILS tilts per volume scan.
-Radar operators should be judicious about the number of SAILS scans that are enabled.
-In most cases, SAILSx1 will be sufficient to meet your operational needs.
-What you don't want to do is turn on 2 or 3 SAILS tilts and then forget about it.
+One last thing: both VCP 212 and 12 allow for up to 3 SAILS tilts or 4 MRLE tilts per volume scan.
+Radar operators should be judicious about the number of these dynamic scans that are enabled.
+We will discuss this subject more in a later lesson.
+For now, just remember that you don't want to set a certain number of SAILS tilts and then forget about it.
 That would be bad!